$maxDistance

 The $maxDistance operator is used in geospatial queries to specify the maximum distance (in meters) that can exist between two points.
-It's commonly used with $near to find locations within a certain radius.
+It pairs well with $near for radius-based location searches.

 Syntax